UofS-Pulse-Binfo/analyzedphenotypes/docs/admin_guide/setup.rst

  - the method used to measure it (e.g. stretching the plant)
  - the unit it was measured with (e.g. centimetres)

 The trait, method and unit are all stored as controlled vocabulary terms with each in it's own ontology.
-The Trait Ontologies fieldset in the Set-up Ontologies form allows you to set these ontologies.
+The Trait Ontologies fieldset in the Set-up Ontologies form allows you to set these ontologies (see configuration instructions below).

 There are two schools of thought when it comes to storing phenotypic data: